 Thus, individual charter companies have modified their routines this summer, establishing bases in ports such as Barcelona to facilitate shipments to the Balearic Islands, avoiding using other transport such as planes.
 During this summer, the origin of the clients has also changed.
 Now, customers are people who live near the rental area.

 The hole left by foreign tourism, much smaller than that of other years, has been covered by the native, according to the secretary of the Association of Nautical Industries of Catalonia (ADIN), Miquel Garner.

 Charter Companies Evolution

-For those who want to obtain a nautical qualification, such as the Recreational Boat Skipper (PER), online training to prepare for exams has become the priority option, as an alternative to face-to-face classrooms.
-Despite this, the General Directorate of the Merchant Marine (DGMM) published a resolution on June 22, in which it announced an extraordinary call for theoretical examinations to obtain the PER.
+For those who want to obtain a nautical qualification, such as the Recreational Boat Skipper (PER), online training to prepare for exams has become the priority option as an alternative to face-to-face classrooms.
+Despite this, the General Directorate of the Merchant Marine (DGMM) published a resolution on June 22, announcing an extraordinary call for theoretical examinations to obtain the PER.
 It is a decision adopted by the DGMM to follow the new guidelines

-established by the Ministry of Health, limiting the capacity for holding conferences and similar events and giving new opportunities to the people who were blocked by the lockdown.
+established by the Ministry of Health, limiting the capacity for holding conferences and similar events and giving new opportunities to those blocked by the lockdown.